Kettering Allotments - Health and Safety policy version 1

 Much of this policy has been written by looking at best practice elsewhere, especially the excellent advice available from The Allotments Regeneration Initiative (ARI).

 The following was copied from the ARI introductory letter on their website in 2010.
-(Their website is no longer there):-
+(Their website is no longer there link no longer works):-

 Under civil law anyone involved in allotment management has a common duty